-*** IBPA Benjamin Franklin Award Finalist (AUDIOBOOK - Nonfiction category) ***
+*** IBPA Benjamin Franklin Award WINNER (AUDIOBOOK - Nonfiction category) ***

 Palm Trees on the Hudson is the hilarious prequel to Elliot Tiber’s bestseller Taking Woodstock.
 Before Elliot found financial success by bringing Woodstock Ventures to his upstate motel, he was one of Manhattan’s leading interior designers.
 Then Elliot’s career came to a halt due to a floating society party, Judy Garland, and the Mob.